afisherSE/DiscordTimeZoneConverter/README.md

 # discordUnixConvert
-Converts Given Data/Time into a usable discord command
+A simple executable command that Converts a given Date/Time into a usable discord command that auto converts to each users timezone.
+Simply launch the program(found in the release Folder), and follow the instructions.
+More Updates to come